What is a book?

 Motif Index of Early Irish Literature (by Tom Peete Cross, 1952)

 Designed as a supplement to Stith Thompson's Motif-Index of Folk-Literature, this publication follows Professor Thompson's method of classification and enumeration, marking with an asterisk numbers not occurring in Thompson's work.
+To help you understand the citations, the "Bibliography and Abbreviations" section starts on page xv of the print volume (or p.
+23 of the scan).

 Although incomplete, a great portion of the AT and ATU classification schemes can be found on this site curated by academic librarian Michael Muchow.
 He has linked many of them to tales stored on the Internet Archive website.